- The success and wellbeing of gifted and highly able students is very important.

 Gifted students have ability that is in the top 10% of students of a similar age.
-This would be in at least one domain:

 Some gifted students are very capable just in one area, for example mathematics or music, while others are exceptional across a range of areas.

 It is possible to have a physical or learning disability at the same time as being gifted.

 Gifted students often learn faster and in more complex ways than their peers.

 Changes to the learning and daily programs of highly gifted students is necessary.

 Research shows some gifted students are at risk of becoming bored with grade level learning activities.